el-opcr/EricLonguemare_4_06032021/README.md

 ## Setup and test :

+- clone this repository

-install : npm install
+- install : npm install

-dev : npm run dev - then open browser at http://localhost:1234
+- dev : npm run dev - then open browser at http://localhost:1234

-build : npm run build - files are in dist/ folder - minification is disabled
+- build : npm run build - files are in dist/ folder - minification is disabled

 ## SEO report :